Miltonr87/Manifest-404/README.md

 Punk has always been about tearing down walls.
 Not just the ones built by governments or corporations, but the invisible ones that keep us apart — firewalls of fear, silence, and disconnection.

 **Invisible Noise** opens the record with the chaos of loneliness, that feeling of screaming into static while nobody answers back.
-It’s the sound of being lost in the crowd, swallowed by the city’s hum.
+It’s the sound of being lost in the crowd, swallowed by the metropolitan city’s.

 From there, **Code Revolution** sparks the rebellion.
-The riffs hit sharper, the lyrics turn outward — it’s not just about being trapped inside your head anymore, it’s about smashing the systems that profit from your silence.
+The riffs hit sharper, the lyrics turn outward — it’s not just about being trapped inside your head anymore, it’s about smashing the systems that profit from your silence armed with code, a computer, and a cup of coffee.

 Then comes **Pixelated Love**, where irony cuts deep.
 A love song filtered through screens and glitches, it turns the digital world into a broken mirror.
-Affection reduced to pixels, intimacy trapped behind firewalls — modern loneliness dressed up with distorted chords.
+Affection reduced to pixels, intimacy trapped behind firewalls (modern loneliness dressed up with distorted chords).

 The album darkens with **Echoes of Sovereignty**, a heavy anthem of fractured freedom.
 It’s the sound of identity stripped bare, asking if sovereignty even exists in a world ruled by algorithms from the U.S., surveillance, and walls that never stop echoing.